nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [kube-fledged](https://github.com/senthilrch/kube-fledged) is a kubernetes add-on for creating and managing a cache of container images directly on the worker nodes of a kubernetes cluster.
 It allows a user to define a list of images and onto which worker nodes those images should be cached (i.e. pre-pulled).
 As a result, application pods start almost instantly, since the images need not be pulled from the registry.
 - [Tagger](https://github.com/ricardomaraschini/tagger) keeps references to externally hosted Docker images internally in a Kubernetes cluster by mapping their tags (such as latest) into their references by hash
 - [helm-ecr 🌟](https://github.com/vetyy/helm-ecr) is a Helm plugin that supports installing Charts from AWS ECR.
+- [PipeCD](https://github.com/pipe-cd/pipe) is a continuous delivery system for declarative Kubernetes, Serverless, and Infrastructure applications.

 ## Enforcing Policies and governance for kubernetes workloads with Conftest
 * [Accelerated Feedback Loops when Developing for Kubernetes with Conftest](https://engineering.plex.com/posts/kubernetes-policy-conftest) Learn how to validate Kubernetes resources with Conftest for faster feedback loops